February New Moon

 filling me with golden sunlight

-_as I slow down and breathe in_
+as I slow down and breath in

 such beauty...